Ahmadiyya: Second Coming

 Contrary to mainstream Islamic belief, Ahmadi Muslims believe that Jesus was crucified and survived the four hours on the cross.
-He was later revived from a swoon in the tomb.
 Ahmadis believe that Jesus died in Kashmir of old age whilst seeking the Lost Tribes of Israel.
-Jesus' remains are believed to be entombed in the Roza Bal shrine in Kashmir under the name Yuz Asaf.

 Seal of Prophets

-Although Ahmadi Muslims believe that the Quran is the final message of God for mankind, they also believe that God continues to communicate with his chosen individuals in the same way he is believed to have done in the past.
+Although Ahmadi Muslims believe that the Quran is the final message of God for humankind, they also believe that God continues to communicate with his chosen individuals in the same way he is believed to have done in the past.
 All of God's attributes are eternal.
 In particular, Ahmadi Muslims believe that Muhammad brought prophethood to perfection and was the last law-bearing prophet and the apex of humankind's spiritual evolution.
 New prophets can come, but they must be completely subordinate to Muhammad and will not be able to exceed him in excellence nor alter his teaching or bring any new law or religion.
 They are also thought of as reflections of Muhammad rather than independently made into Prophets, like the Prophets of antiquity.